0xAX/linux-insides/Booting/linux-bootstrap-4.md

 Now we can setup the stack and verify CPU that it has support of the long mode and [SSE](http://en.wikipedia.org/wiki/Streaming_SIMD_Extensions).

-stack setup and CPU verification
+Stack setup and CPU verification
 --------------------------------------------------------------------------------

 The next we can see assembly code which setups new stack for kernel decompression: